Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Conclusion

 \section{Conclusion}

-We have proposed a microscopic approach for studying a many-body system of interacting fermionic atoms of two species which are in thermodynamic equilibrium with their condensed heteronuclear bound states.
-A starting point is the microscopic Hamiltonian \cite{Pelet-Slyus} in which the interactions of bound states with themselves and with fermionic atoms are expressed through the interaction amplitudes of unbound fermions.
-This fact allows one to apply the Bogolyubov approach if the components of the system weakly interact.
-The applicability condition for the second quantized Hamiltonian and approximate second quantization method itself is the smallness of the average kinetic energy (or temperature) compared to the energies which specify the spectrum of the bound states.
-We have found the single-particle excitation spectrum in the framework of modified Bogolyubov's approach applied to the mentioned Hamiltonian.
-It has a form of the well-known spectrum for a weakly interacting Bose gas with a condensate.
-However, the condensate density of the bound states entering the spectrum is expressed through the densities of fermionic atoms of both species.
-The ground state energy of the system as well as equation for the condensate density at zero temperature have been also obtained.
-To analyze the equation numerically, we have considered a mixture of fermionic ${}^{6}$Li and ${}^{173}$Yb atoms.
-The simultaneous quantum degeneracy in this mixture has been realized experimentally in Ref. \cite{Hara}.
-The authors have claimed that the realized degenerate mixture provides a good basis for creation of ultracold heteronuclear molecules.
-Our analysis shows, in particular, that the dominance of heavy atomic component over the light component increases the condensate fraction of heteronuclear bound states.
-We have analyzed the applicability conditions for the developed theory, which allow one to estimate the lower and upper values for the condensate density at the fixed total density.
+We proposed a microscopic approach for studying a many-body system of interacting fermionic atoms of two species that are in thermodynamic equilibrium with their condensed Fermi-Fermi heteronuclear bound states.
+Both this approach and the formulated problem itself dealing with Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species seem to be novel.
+A starting point for its solution is the microscopic Hamiltonian \cite{Pelet-Slyus} in which the interactions of bound states with themselves and with fermionic atoms are expressed through the interaction amplitudes of unbound fermions.
+This fact allows one to apply the Bogoliubov approach if the components of the system weakly interact.
+The applicability condition for the second quantized Hamiltonian and approximate second quantization method itself is the smallness of the average kinetic energy (or temperature) compared to the energies, which specify the spectrum of the bound states.
+We have found the single-particle excitation spectrum in the framework of modified Bogoliubov's approach applied to the mentioned Hamiltonian.
+Outwardly, it looks like the well-known spectrum for a weakly interacting Bose gas with a condensate.
+However, its specific feature is that the condensate density of the bound states in the spectrum is expressed through the total densities of fermionic atoms of both species.
+The ground state energy of the system as well as the equation for the condensate density at zero temperature were also obtained.
+The latter enables one to study any two-component Fermi mixture coexisting in equilibrium with heteronuclear bound states formed from the same fermions.
+To be specific and to analyze the equation numerically, we have considered a mixture of fermionic ${}^{6}$Li and ${}^{173}$Yb atoms.
+The simultaneous quantum degeneracy in this mixture was realized experimentally in \cite{Hara}, where the authors claimed that this mixture provides a good basis for the creation of ultracold heteronuclear molecules.
+Our analysis shows, in particular, that by changing the ratio between the densities of light and heavy atoms it is possible to achieve both increasing and decreasing condensate density.
+We analyzed the applicability conditions for the developed theory, which allow one to estimate the lower and upper values for the condensate density at the fixed total densities of fermionic atoms.
+The obtained results could be useful in efforts to discover experimentally the condensation of heteronuclear molecules formed in a mixture of two-species Fermi gas.